Motivation impairment effect: Deception categories

 Instrumental: To avoid punishment or to protect resources.
 Instrumental deception occurs commonly in court when speakers intentionally lying under oath in an attempt to have their sentencing shortened, get off a case, or get off completely free.
 It is deeply important to understand the non-verbal cues that come with deceptive communication so that innocent people are not wrongly convicted or so deceptive individuals can manipulate others or the law.
 It has been widely documented across the United States that individuals instrumentally deceiving those in court have gotten innocent people convicted, or exonerated guilty individuals.
 Individuals who are instrumentally motivated will experience higher levels of detection apprehensiveness when motivated by self-interest rather than goals for relationships or identity.

 Relational: To maintain relationships or bonds.
 Relational deception occurs often in personal and professional situations, whether that be personal or professional lying or political deceit.
 The main goal of Relational deception is to preserve a relationship or bond with an individual through false claims or deceptive behavior.

 Identity: To preserve "face" or the self-image.
-Often times identity-motivated individuals use deception as a show of competence or to provide prospects for success in their chosen careers.
+Oftentimes, identity-motivated individuals use deception as a show of competence or to provide prospects for success in their chosen careers.
 In self-presenting, individuals behave in ways that convey certain roles and personal qualities to others.
 In most instances, deceptive self-presenters are found less conceiving and more noticeable than truthful presentations.
 Secondly, these actions will come off more deliberately when their performative actions are deceitful rather than truthful.

 Three main components of deception: The original deceptive message, additional messages intended to increase the believability of the central message, and unintentional behaviors that possibly give away the deception.